QUESTIONS AND ANSWERS

 What tools do you use?

-I always incorporate Japanese candlesticks, trendlines, Fibonacci ratios, moving averages, and momentum indicators in my work.
+I always incorporate Japanese candlesticks, trendlines, and momentum indicators in my work.

-When I label my charts using the Elliott Wave Theory, I don't use any computer software because it is unable to discern different types of wave personality, wave proportionality on different levels, and the "right look."
+When I label my charts using the Elliott Wave Theory, I don't use any computer software because it is unable to discern different types of wave personality, wave proportionality on different levels, the "right look," and dozens of other important guidelines.

 Can the price action be bullish and bearish at the same time?